DhanushPrakash6/PumpFun_Tweet_Launch/README.md

-# PumpFun Tweet Tokenizer 🚀
+# PumpFun Tweet Launch 🚀

 PumpFun Tweet Tokenizer is a Node.js project that **listens to trending tweets** and automatically **creates tokenized meme tokens** on PumpFun to help **creators earn rewards**.
 It uses WebSockets, Solana blockchain, and Google Generative AI to generate token metadata from tweets.